Inform 7 Concepts and Strategies

 Interactive fiction and narrative structure

 Why learn how to make interactive fiction games as part of a course about computational approaches to narrative?
 The first reason is simply that many works of interactive fiction are themselves well-known and useful examples of computational narrative, and learning how to make games in that style will help you understand how those games work and how they successfully produce the effects that they produce.
-(Examples of interactive fiction works that might be considered in the “canon” of new media art and literature include Zork, Trinity.
+(Examples of well-known interactive fiction works that are often included in discussions about the history of new media art and literature include Zork, Trinity, Mindwheel, and Galatea).

 Another reason is the particular parts of narrative that the medium of interactive fiction draws its authors toward.
 Hypertext works concern themselves primarily with how snippets of narrative discourse related to one another, and usually don’t have a formal model of setting, objects or character, aside from what emerges in the text of the narration.
 Interactive fiction, on the other hand, starts with formal definitions of setting, objects and character, and the narration emerges from the rules associated with those models.